Tuesday, February 3, 2026

 winter made matters worse.

-the vapor from my mouth seemed to be
+the vapor from my mouth seemed to be a prelude to smoking cigarettes.

-the engine couldn’t start
+the engine couldn’t start.

-but the little button
+but the little button protruding from the dashboard

-allowed the mechanism to turn
+allowed the mechanism to turn the engine's crankshaft, agonizing

-its impossible mission–– and then,
+its impossible mission–– and then, well,

-well, soon enough, that failed, too.
+soon enough, that failed, too.

 No comments: